Introducing Hotel Ads

-- Different billing options, you can create a separate Bing Ads account and subaccount within it.
+- Different billing options, you can create a separate Microsoft Advertising account and subaccount within it.
 For example, for international hotels, you can use the Hotel Assignment tab to move the desired hotels within the appropriate account/subaccount combination.

 What's the difference between "Active hotels" and "All hotels"?

 “Active hotels” are currently live in your feed.
 “All hotels” include hotels currently live in your feed, as well as hotels that have been removed in the past and are no longer active.
 Removed hotels are included in “All hotels” to reflect an overall view of your historical performance data.